Romans 14:1-3

 Wuest: The one who eats, let him not be treating with contempt the one who does not eat; and the one who does not eat, let him not be criticising the one who eats, for God received him.

 The "strong" must not think about the "weak" in a disdainful or contemptuous way (cp Ro12:3ff).
-He must not let himself look down on these people.
+He must not let himself look down on a brother who does not fully understand his freedom in Christ.

-"One side (the meat-eaters) despises the vegetarians, while the vegetarians criticize the meat-eaters."
+Robertson quips that "One side (the meat-eaters) despises the vegetarians, while the vegetarians criticize the meat-eaters!
+(Romans 14 Word Pictures in the New Testament)

 It would be easy for the stronger brother who felt free to eat meat sacrificed to idols to look down on the weaker brother who did not feel free as one who was hopelessly bound in legalism.
 It would also be easy for the weaker brother who did not eat "temple meat" to judge the stronger brother who did -- but Paul says how can the weaker pass judgment on the stronger brethren when God had received them to Himself, despite their consumption of "Mac idol-burgers".
 Their eating meat from pagan temples did not put a barrier between them and God.
 So the weaker brother was not to pass judgment on them.